Yonkers has Joined Westchester

 Solar developers have taken particular interest and this should stimulate more projects in Westchester.
 Meanwhile, you can subscribe today and save up to 10% on your electric bill.

 Demand Response – Previously available only to large commercial businesses, Sustainable Westchester has collaborated with a technology firm, Logical Buildings, to pilot demand response for residential customers.
 By cutting usage during a few peak hours of the year, Con Ed can avoid switching on the dirtiest “Peaker Plants”, and will pay you money for that.
-Learn more about the GridRewards program here.
+Learn more about the GridRewards program and how to opt in here.

 Let’s Talk Clean Energy